alanng10/StandInfoTech/Docue/a.md

 Class Lang System that is execute on Windows is System Windows.

 System Windows program is Program.

-Program has 1 ProgramFrame.

-ProgramFrame is full screen only.

-ProgramFrame is most gain program frame.

-The program shown Console by default in ProgramFrame.

-The program shown zero to multi ViewFrame in ProgramFrame.

-ViewFrame is full screen only.

-ViewFrame is most gain view frame.

 Windows shown System Windows Program list ViewFrame list in Running Apps screen.